wdahlenburg/Sourcerer/Readme.md

 ### Examples

 Modify the `config.yaml` file with all of the rules you wish to run.
 A full list of rules can be found [here](lib/rules/).
+You can also specify the `config.yaml` file via the `--config=config.yaml` flag.

 #### Extrapolate the first folder